idsc-frazzoli/Control-Systems-I-2018/README.md

 ## What is Python?

 Python is a high level, object oriented, interpreted language:
-- __high level__: the programmers does not have to care about low-level implementation details such as registers, memory addresses but handles variables, arrays, objects, logic constructors, loops.
+- __high level__: the programmer does not have to care about low-level implementation details such as registers, memory addresses but handles variables, arrays, objects, logic constructors, loops.
  - __object oriented__ : programming is based on the concept of objects